GSA/digitalgov.gov/content/communities/uswds.md

 ## Join

-Sign up to join the #uswds-public TTS Slack channel at [chat.18f.gov](https://chat.18f.gov/).
+Sign up to join the `#uswds-public` channel in our Slack at [chat.18f.gov](https://chat.18f.gov/).
+Once appoved, you will be added as a single-channel guest into the TTS-GSA Slack.

 **Community Manager:** Dan Williams, U.S. General Services Administration (GSA)